Finance Pillar

-The Intelligence Pivot Generic Finance to GoodLeap Native
+The Finance Pivot Generic Finance to GoodLeap Native

 The Maturity Wall

-At $2.5M / High-Volume Residential Closures GTV, manual dispatching and design variance become a "Paperwork Tax."
+At $2.5M / High-Volume Residential Closures GTV, manual dispatching and design variance become a Administrative Overhead burden.
 If your team spends 10+ hours a week on data re-entry, you've hit the wall.

 The Gravity Metric Benchmarking Delta